Revision

-This apprenticeship standard is being revised.
-The trailblazer group has not yet submitted a revised version for approval.
+This apprenticeship standard is in the process of being revised.
 In the meantime, the version below remains approved for delivery.
-Further details of this and other apprenticeship standards in revision are available in the revisions status report.
+Further details of this and other occupational standards in revision are available in the revisions status report.

 Working in a specialist role supervising the safe arrival, turnaround and departure of aircraft at airports, military bases, heliports and other airfields.